smeng3/VolvoSocialMediaScrap/README.md

 ## Part I: Web Scraping

+We collects three sets of data from Edmunds.com.
+In our data folder, we have other_car_review_volvo.csv and Volvo_edmunds_10yrs.csv, which ars all the data that we were able to gather on Volvo which we used to help train and test our sentimental analysis model.
+This allows the Volvo team to continue using this model with any new reviews that they may get or any internal reviews as well.

+For our dashboard and topic analysis, we only used data from the recent 10 years of Volvo cars(Volvo_edmunds_10yrs.csv)

+In our extra_data folder, we were able to gather data on 49 other car brands to supplement our sentimental model to update our vocabulary, and conduct semi-supervised learning.

 #### Dataset Collected:
 | Volvo Model Name | Reviews (counts) |
 | --- | ----------- |